 You lead the trio down the hill after past-Pete to a pier, where Pete gets annoyed at them for stalking him, and threatens to thump them in a generic, cartoon bully sort of way.
 The party interprets this as modern day Pete wanting to attack them like he already has in the past.
 Pete reveals he’s not truly interested in them when he hears a distant steam whistle, but Sora and the others turn full-on aggressors and start a fight.

 This… urm… “boss fight” just adds more hints that Pete isn’t really the modern one, like how he gestures and showboats more than attacks, and how the damage he causes is mostly in response to your attacks (for example, if you knock him in the air, he’ll come down with a shockwave).
 It’s over soon enough, Pete asking what on earth is wrong with you.
 Even then, he’s more interested in the boat whistle, and tries to leave in spite of his injuries, announcing that someone has stolen his steamboat.
-This finally seems to clue the party in that Pete isn’t who he seems to be, though if you ask me, the game is still flirting with the idea that this might be the real Pete just pretending to be from the past.
+This finally seems to clue the party in that Pete isn’t who he seems to be, though if you ask me, the game is still flirting with the fake-out that this might be the real Pete just pretending to be from the past.
 That would be a clever idea, and it tries… but the red herring idea is tossed aside too soon.
 Donald even has the gall to say, “that would be too easy.”
 Donald, what did I say about you guys doing my job for me?